Wei-Liang/TheoreticalNeuroscience_CPNS35600/finalProjectRNN_guidelines.md

 jupyter notebook pycog-workshop.ipynb
 ```
 You will need to build something like one of those "generate_trial" functions to define a behavioral task and write analytical functions for the simulation results.

+see also:
+pycog's repository: https://github.com/frsong/pycog for tips including parameter tuning